Evaluate the environment-relevant aspects of transport processes

 - Ozone Depletion Potential, expressed as R11 equivalents [kg];

 → Thinning of the ozone layer in the upper atmosphere;

 - Photochemical Ozone Creation Potential (“Summer Smog”), expressed as ethene equiva-lents [kg];

 - Primary energy [MJ], renewable and fossil energy sources (on the input side)

 Whirlpool had to overcome a number of product sustainability challenges.
 One of them...

-Download the webinar material for "Calculate your Packaging into the Sustainable Future!".
+Watch the webinar "Calculate your Packaging into the Sustainable Future!".